-A lesbian couple was brutally slain in Mexico.
+A lesbian couple were brutally slain in Mexico.
 Authorities have ruled out hate crime.

 The morning after the march, two women were found shot and tortured.
 One was dead; the other was alive but died at a hospital, El Heraldo de Chihuahua reported.

-Martínez said both incidents were not related.
+Martínez said Tuesday’s deaths and those of the couple were not related.

 Read more: